jmhale/alexa-nextbus/README.md

 This app provides real-time bus arrival information on a Amazon's Echo, using WMATA's public API.

-It is intended to be deployed as a Lambda function on AWS.
+It is intended to be deployed as a Lambda function on AWS and uses DynamoDB to store users' home stop ID, based on their Amazon Echo user ID.

+Before the initial "Get stop" request is made, a home stop ID must be set, using the SetHomeIntent intent.

 Note that you will need the following environment variables to be set for the app to function: